-In some cases, multiple appointment procedures may be required within this 1-year period of participation, such as in the case where a Participant's Contracting Organisation is a local authority.

-If the Participant's work performance is of the required standard as deemed by their Contracting Organisation, it may be possible for the Participant to renew the period of participation for an additional year.
+- 3) In some cases, multiple appointment procedures may be required within this 1-year period of participation, such as in the case where a participant's contracting organisation is a local authority. - 4) If the participant's work performance is of the required standard as deemed by their contracting organisation, it may be possible for the participant to renew the period of participation for an additional year.
 Under these circumstances, it is generally possible to renew participation up to a total of 3 years.
-However, if the Participant's work performance, level of experience, and ability are deemed to be of an exceptionally high standard by their Contracting Organisation, it is possible to renew participation up to a total of 5 years.
+However, if the participant's work performance, level of experience, and abilities are deemed to be of an exceptionally high standard by their contracting organisation, it may be possible to renew participation up to a total of 5 years. - 5) Participants who arrive on a date after the designated arrival dates may have a period of participation that is shorter than one (1) year.